 And an entire section dedicated to Hollywood automobiles, as well as an exhibit illustrating how Maseratis go from concept to completion, and a 1,500 square-foot simulation room where visitors drive legendary racing circuits.

-Cars on display include the Batmobile from Batman Returns, the 1963 Volkswagen Beetle used during the shooting of the Herbie: Fully Loaded movie, and a De Tomaso Pantera which belonged to Elvis Presley.
+Cars on display include the Batmobile from Batman Returns, the 1963 Volkswagen Beetle used during the Herbie shooting: Fully Loaded movie, and a De Tomaso Pantera, which belonged to Elvis Presley.

-And while pictures of all of the museum’ cars and exhibits can be taken in the main halls and floors, there is one area of the Petersen Automobile Museum where photos are strictly off limits.
+And while pictures of all of the museum’s cars and exhibits can be taken in the main halls and floors, there is one area of the Petersen Automobile Museum where photos are strictly off-limits.